Investors’ Faith in Invesco Ltd. (IVZ) could reap rewards if they hold on for the long haul

 Invesco Ltd. (NYSE: IVZ) Ownership Details

-Jun 29, 2022, it was reported that the Company’s largest institutional holder is Trian Fund Management, LP holding total of 55.76 million shares that make 12.26% of the company’s total number of shares and are currently priced at 899.39 million.
+Sep 29, 2022, it was reported that the Company’s largest institutional holder is Trian Fund Management, LP holding total of 55.76 million shares that make 12.26% of the company’s total number of shares and are currently priced at 1.02 billion.

 An overview of Invesco Ltd.’s technicals